open-switch/opx-cps/README.md

 # opx-cps
-This repository contains the CPS object library files, and provides a micro-service data-centric API allowing applications to communicate with each other between threads, processes, or diverse locations.
+This repository contains the CPS object library files, and provides a microservice data-centric API allowing applications to communicate with each other between threads, processes, or diverse locations.

-The data model is described through YANG or other constructs.
+- Data model is described through YANG or other constructs
-Applications can use CPS objects with Python, C, C++, and REST services in the `opx-cps-REST` service.
+- Applications can use CPS objects with Python, C, C++, and REST services in the `opx-cps-REST` service
-Applications/threads will register for ownership of CPS objects, while other applications/threads will operate and receive events of the registered CPS objects.
-Applications can also publish objects through the event service.
+- Applications/threads will register for ownership of CPS objects, while other applications/threads will operate and receive events of the registered CPS objects; applications can also publish objects through the event service

 A high-level list of CPS features include:

 - Distributed framework for application interaction
 - Database-like API (Get, Commit[add,delete,create,modify])
 - Publish/subscribe semantics supported